atilaneves/cerealed/README.md

     assert(decerealiser.value!CustomStruct == CustomStruct(1, 2));

-The other option when custom serialisation is needed, to avoid boilerplate, is to define a `void postBlit(C)(ref C cereal)` function instead of `accept`.
-The marshalling or unmarshalling is done as it would in the absence of customisation, and postBlit is called to fix things up.
+The other option when custom serialisation is needed that avoids boilerplate is to define a `void postBlit(C)(ref C cereal)` function instead of `accept`.
+The marshalling or unmarshalling is done as it would in the absence of customisation, and `postBlit` is called to fix things up.
 It is a compile-time error to define both `accept` and `postBlit`.
 Example below.

     struct CustomStruct {